-Omicron outbreak: Ambulance crews face record callouts
+Omicron outbreak: Ambulance crews face record callouts - some waiting up to 12 hours

 However, St John deputy chief executive of ambulance operations Dan Ohs said, in January, the charity had plans in place to deal with Omicron demand - including getting an additional 14 ambulances on the road: eight in Auckland and six around the rest of the country.

-That would help cope with the surge in demand and be a bugger for any sickness among staff, he said.
+That would help cope with the surge in demand and be a bolster for any sickness among staff, he said.

 Finding staff proved to be challenging - at the time, there were 150 frontline vacancies across the country, an 11 per cent vacancy rate for the organisation.